jamiesonbates/SocketChat/README.md

 People need a way to chat with one another that allows them to do so fast and simply, but also allows them to inventory significant messages they send or receive.

 ## Primary Use Case
-A person with many friends needs an application that enables them to chat with individuals and groups with as few barriers as possible.
-This person loves sharing things with their friends that they find and would love a place to archive such things.
+A person with groups to chat with who sees things that they want to "store" for later.
+This might be something their friend said or shared, or something they said or shared.

 ## Context
 This app will be used when someone is browsing the internet and has something to share or discuss something with others.
 This "something" could be a new website they saw, political news, a place they went, etc..